 The timeline for this form of online content removal is around 1-3 months and is relatively inexpensive when compared to the costs of a lawsuit or the repercussions of sending an inappropriate cease and desist letter.

 The benefit of Editorial Requests is that they are less costly than other types of services.
 They can also help you maintain a professional, working relationship with the content creator.

 The drawback is that negotiation is that the process can involve a lot of dialogue and follow up.
 This method often ends up being time-consuming and can potentially backfire if you use language that offends the poster.

 The Digital Millennium Copyright Act (DMCA) protects copyrighted material online.
 When your image, photographs, artistic works, writings, or other similar material is posted by others without your consent, it can infringe on your copyrights.
 If you find that your copyrighted work is being published without permission, you can serve the website with a DMCA request.
 You can utilize a DMCA for work which you hold a license for, as well.

 DMCA requests do not have to be submitted by an attorney, but there are situations where hiring an attorney makes sense.
 In situations involving non-consensual pornographic images or videos, an attorney can protect your privacy by submitting a request that does not contain your name or identifying information.
-Internet defamation attorneys can also help in properly identifying the correct party to send the DMCA and getting attention to removal requests for content that is hosted overseas or on websites that don’t have a legal obligation to abide by the DMCA.
+Internet defamation and content removal lawyers can also help in properly identifying the correct party to send the DMCA and getting attention to removal requests for content that is hosted overseas or on websites that don’t have a legal obligation to abide by the DMCA.
 Also, attorney-drafted DMCA requests are usually more thorough and ensure every form of the content is removed.